What Is It?

 Stretch your quadriceps (thigh) muscles and hamstrings two or three times a day.

 Do exercises to strengthen your quadriceps muscles.
 This will help the muscles to pull more uniformly against their tendons, spreading out their stresses on the tendons.
-A physical therapist can supervise your strengthening program.

 If your knee pain is constant, it may be necessary for you to stop playing sports for a while, or to wear a cast or brace for six to eight weeks.
 Casts and knee braces are avoided whenever possible, because they cause muscles to weaken and this can delay your eventual recovery.
+Consultation with a physical therapist may be recommended.

 When To Call A Professional